Complaints by and for Young People

 - Any other person who the local authority considers has sufficient interest in the child or young person's welfare to warrant their representations being considered.

-Get help to make a complaint
+Get help to make a complaint.

 Some people may need help to make their views known.
 We can offer support for people whose first language is not English, or with a specific communication need such as Braille, large print or audio format.